 Bacon is often referred to as "meat candy."

-This is not surprising, given how incredibly delicious it is.
+This is unsurprising, considering how incredibly delicious it is.

-Bacon has been demonized for two reasons... for being high in saturated fat, as well as for being a processed meat.
+Bacon has been demonized for being high in saturated fat, as well as for being a processed meat and usually fried.

-Disregarding the fact that saturated fat is completely harmless, what most people don't realize is that the majority of bacon fat (about 2/3rds) is unsaturated.
+However, most people don't realize that the majority of bacon fat — about two-thirds — is unsaturated.

-For this reason, it is important to try to find quality, unprocessed bacon, preferably from pasture-raised pigs.
+For this reason, it’s important to find quality, unprocessed bacon, preferably from pasture-raised pigs.
 Getting bacon that is truly nitrate/nitrite-free is best.

 Calorie breakdown: 70% fat, 29% protein, 1% carbs (24).

-Keep in mind that if you eat too much of these incredibly delicious foods (especially the nut butters), then they can prevent you from losing weight.
+Keep in mind that if you eat too much of these incredibly delicious foods — especially nut butters — they can prevent you from losing weight.

-The majority of foods on a low-carb diet should be unprocessed, real foods... meats, fish, eggs, all sorts of vegetables, nuts, seeds, healthy fats, maybe even some fruit.
+The majority of foods on a low-carb diet should be unprocessed, whole foods like meats, fish, eggs, various vegetables, nuts, seeds, healthy fats and maybe even some fruit.

-But you can still eat all those indulgent foods while enjoying the amazing metabolic benefits of a low-carb/ketogenic diet.
+But you can still eat many indulgent foods while enjoying the amazing metabolic benefits of a low-carb/ketogenic diet.